-You ever connect with someone online and just know that they are a great person in real life?
+You ever connected with someone online and just know that they are a great person in real life?
 Sharon Flake is the epitome of that.
-Her words are always measured, and she offers great insight into the current events happening in our world, and she breaks it down in a level that young adults can understand and process.
-She’s someone who I wish I had been connected with before leaving high school, because I needed to read more books with main characters who had issues that I did, and who managed them the way that I did.
+Her words are always measured, and she offers great insight into the current events happening in our world, and she breaks it down on a level that young adults can understand and process.
+She’s someone who I wish I had been connected with before leaving high school because I needed to read more books with main characters who had issues as I did, and who managed them the way that I did.

 Sharon G. Flake

 I’m not sure how the below YouTube clip from You Don’t Even Know Me by Sharon G. Flake came across my desk, but I’m glad that it did.
-The words paired with the speakers brings to the forefront a powerful statement.
+The words paired with the speakers bring to the forefront a powerful statement.
 Our black men are being crucified before people even get to know them.
-They don’t know how wonderful smart, loyal, and all around amazing they are, because they’re too busy listening to what the news tells them to believe.
+They don’t know how wonderful smart, loyal, and all-around amazing they are, because they’re too busy listening to what the news tells them to believe.

 This post contains affiliate links, meaning at no additional cost per you, I will earn a commission if you click through and make a purchase.

 I came across one of Sharon Flake‘s books, The Skin I’m In (written when I was a senior in high school) while working the Scholastic Book Fair several years ago, and I’ve been enthralled with her since.
 What made this book even more special is the fact that Mr. Houseful read it years ago while tutoring at a local school and shared with me his love for the characters and the ability to relate to what was going on within the story.

 She writes about the gritty reality of being a young person in current times, and yes, her characters are usually strong black young people trying to find their purpose in the world just like we all did at some point of time in our lives.